 Types and Sizes of Ships Used for Meetings and Events at Sea

 The world of cruising offers great flexibility for almost every size of group and event.
-From large mega-ships that bring thousands of guests to popular destinations; to smaller, more intimate vessels that offer incredibly personalized service and unique itineraries to seldom-visited ports.
+Types and sizes of ships range from large mega-ships that bring thousands of guests to popular destinations; to smaller, more intimate vessels that offer incredibly personalized service and unique itineraries to seldom-visited ports.
 Which is best for your group?
-Here’s a helpful guide to each category to help you plan:
+Here’s a helpful guide to types and sizes of ships to help you plan:

 |Mega Ships – 1,500+ sleeping rooms|